microsoft/powerapps-tools/Apps/Security Risk Assessment/readme.md

 - A new security role can be created (NOTE: the new window will show the default business unit for the security role)

 ## Security Role Privileges Screen
 A new screen added to display privileges for a selected security role.
 The center screen shows the privileges that are assigned to the role and right most pane displays what privileges are not assigned.
 Both the center and right pane data is filtered by the text present in the filter box.
 The center top section summarizes the privileges by Table name if they belong to a table or as a individual privilege.
 Upon selecting one of the values, the text is set for filtering privileges in both assigned and unassigned sections.
-In the below example even though fle activityfileattachment is a seperate table it shows up as unassigned since it matches by the name acitivity.
+In the below example even though fle activityfileattachment is a separate table it shows up as unassigned since it matches by the name activity.

 ![image](https://user-images.githubusercontent.com/71347619/209850222-7309ffa8-a06a-4e6c-aaf3-0bbb59383bec.png)